 We first went to Fort Chapora – the famous fort, where the movie Dil Chahta Hai was shot.
 It took us 30-35 mins from Candolim to reach there.
 Although it is the best place to see the sunrise but we were very tired from last night party so we went a bit later.
 We had to climb up a hill to reach there.
 It was a dilapidated fort but the view of the sea from there was worthwhile.
 It is an advice to cover this Fort before noon, as it gets really very hot in the afternoon.

-If hungry, do try the amazingly great vegan restaurant in Goa – ‘Bean Me Up‘, which is just 1 km away from Fort Chapora.
+If hungry, do try the amazingly great vegan restaurant in Goa – ‘Bean Me Up‘.
 This place offers good ambience, delicious food and prompt services at a very economical price.
+If looking for some beach facing restaurant with fun music then try out Titlie Culinary Bar.
+If looking for fancy beach face property then Olive Bar & Kitchen should not be missed.
+All these restaurants are just within a kilo meter from Fort Chapora.

 Manderem Beach/Arambol Beach